What Are Different Types Of Ligands?

-A ligand is an ion or molecule, which donates a pair of electrons to the central metal atom or ion to form a coordination complex.
+A ligand is an ion or molecule which donates a pair of electrons to the central metal atom or ion to form a coordination complex.
 The word ligand is from Latin, which means “tie or bind”.
 Ligands can be anions, cations, and neutral molecules.
-Ligands act as Lewis bases (donate electron pairs) and central metal atoms viewed as Lewis acid (electron pair acceptor).
-The nature of bonding between metal to ligand varies from covalent bond to ionic bond.
+Ligands act as Lewis bases (donate electron pairs), and central metal atoms are viewed as Lewis acids (electron pair acceptors).
+The nature of bonding from metal to ligand varies from covalent bond to ionic bond.

 Occasionally ligands can be cations (NO+, N2H5+) and electron-pair acceptors.
 Examples for anionic ligands are F–, Cl–, Br–, I–, S2–, CN–, NCS–, OH–, NH2– and neutral ligands are NH3, H2O, NO, CO.